Received an answer Your application for labour immigration has been granted

 At the police station, the police will take a photo of you and register your fingerprints.

-How to book an appointment?
+How do I book an appointment?

-Booking an appointment electronically
+Booking an appointment online

 Booking an appointment by phone

-If you did not fill in an electronic application form when you applied for a residence permit, you must instead call your local police district to book an appointment.
+If you did not fill in an online application form when you applied for a residence permit, you must instead call your local police district to book an appointment.
 UDI cannot help you to book an appointment.

 -